-13. Buying, Selling, Switching and Converting Shares
+14. Buying, Selling and Switching Shares

-The dealing office of the ACD is open from 9.00 am until 5.00 pm on each Business Day to receive requests for the purchase, redemption, switching and conversion of shares, which will be effected at prices determined at the next Valuation Point following receipt of such request.
+The dealing office of the ACD is open from 9.00 am until 5.00 pm on each Business Day to receive requests for the purchase, redemption and switching of shares, which will be effected at prices determined at the next Valuation Point following receipt of such request.
 Telephone calls may be recorded for training and monitoring purposes.
 The ACD may also, at its discretion, introduce further methods of dealing in shares in the future.

-14. Buying Shares
+15. Buying Shares

-14.1 Procedure
+15.1 Procedure

-- 14.1.1 Where the minimum investment levels allow, initial investments can only be made by sending a completed application form to the ACD's Transfer Agency Team at 177 Bothwell Street, Glasgow, G2 7ER, either - (a) accompanied by a cheque (up to a maximum value of £50,000), or - (b) having made a telegraphic transfer to the ACD's bank account.
+- 15.1.1 Where the minimum investment levels allow, shares in a Sub-Fund can be purchased by sending a completed application form to the ACD, either - (a) accompanied by a cheque (up to a maximum value of £50,000), or - (b) having made a telegraphic transfer to the ACD's bank account.
 Application forms are available from the ACD.

-The ACD will accept written instructions accompanied by a cheque or on receipt of a payment by telegraphic transfer on subsequent transactions which can be carried out by writing to the ACD's Transfer Agency at the address set out in 0.
+The ACD will accept written instructions accompanied by a cheque or on receipt of a payment by telegraphic transfer on subsequent transactions which can be carried out by writing to the ACD's Transfer Agency at the address set out in Appendix 6.
 The ACD will also accept telephone purchases from FCA regulated entities for subsequent investments, which may purchase shares by telephoning the ACD on 0141 222 1150.
-Subsequent transactions will be processed as at the next Dealing Day.
+Subsequent transactions will be processed as at the next Dealing Dav.
 Where an instruction has been received by telephone, or where the ACD has, at its discretion, accepted an instruction prior to receiving settlement, settlement is due within four Business Days of the Valuation Point.
 Purchases made by telephone are subject to risk limits at the ACDs discretion, and the ACD may at its discretion reject or defer an instruction to purchase shares until it is in receipt of cleared funds for the purchase (when the purchase of shares will be placed at the next Valuation Point following receipt of cleared funds).
 An order for the purchase of shares will only be deemed to have been accepted by the ACD once it is in receipt of cleared funds for the application.
 Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.